 If the patent is ultimately upheld through all remaining challenges, Alimta would maintain U.S. exclusivity until May 2022, preventing marketing of generic products for as long as the patent remains in force.

-On June 22, 2018, Lilly announced that the U.S. District Court for the Southern District of Indiana ruled in favor of Lilly that the Alimta vitamin regimen patent would be infringed by the use of Dr. Reddy's Laboratories alternative salt form of pemetrexed prior to the patent's expiration in May 2022.
-The district court found that use of Dr. Reddy's product will infringe under the doctrine of equivalents.
+On June 22, 2018, Lilly announced that the U.S. District Court for the Southern District of Indiana ruled in favor of Lilly that the Alimta vitamin regimen patent would be infringed by the use of Dr. Reddy's alternative salt form of pemetrexed prior to the patent's expiration.
+The district court found the generic product would infringe under the doctrine of equivalents.

 In March 2014, the U.S. Court for the Southern District of Indiana upheld the validity of the vitamin regimen patent.
 In August 2015, the same court ruled in Lilly's favor regarding infringement of the vitamin regimen patent.
 The U.S. Court of Appeals for the Federal Circuit confirmed these rulings in a unanimous decision in January 2017, finding the patent is valid and would be infringed by the generic challengers' proposed products.